-Alcohol doesn’t just affect your appearance in ways you can actually see.
-Your body actually treats alcohol like a toxin and will try to break it down as acetic acid.
-However, about 10% of the alcohol won’t get metabolized.
-Your liver processes most of the alcohol that you drink (that’s why many alcoholics develop a liver disease) but the rest will be excreted through urine and sweat.
-But that sweat is essentially carrying a toxin, according to your body.
-So you can expect “alcohol sweat” to be worse than that of normal exercise.
+Alcohol does not just affect your appearance in ways you or others can see.
+Your body treats alcohol like a toxin and will try to break it down as acetic acid.
+However, about 10% of the alcohol will not get metabolized.
+Your liver processes most of the alcohol that you drink, which is why many people addicted to alcohol develop liver disease.

-Speaking of dehydration, skin that is dry from the inside out can actually take on a grey cast.
-This is because alcohol deprives the body of vitamin A. Long-term alcohol abuse can cause significantly lower levels of vitamin A in the body.
-Vitamin A is crucial for skin renewal.
-A vitamin A deficiency can cause your skin to take on a dull grey appearance.
+Chronic dehydration from alcohol use can cause your skin to take on a grayish cast.
+This is because alcohol deprives the body of vitamin A, and long-term alcohol abuse can cause significantly lower levels of vitamin A in the body.
+Vitamin A is crucial for skin renewal, so it can cause your skin to take on a dull gray appearance when you are deficient.

-Sometimes these negative side effects will require medical attention.
-However, the best thing you can do to save your smooth skin and glossy hair is to stop drinking.
-New Start can help treat alcoholism.
-If you or someone you know is struggling with alcohol addiction, don’t hesitate to reach out to us at 855-737-7363 or through our live chat.
+Sometimes the negative side effects of alcohol addiction will require medical attention.
+However, when it comes to your physical appearance, the best thing you can do to save your smooth skin and glossy hair is to stop drinking.
+New Start Recovery can help treat alcoholism, so if you or someone you know is struggling with alcohol addiction, do not hesitate to reach out to us at 833.433.0448 or through our live chat.